Daniel Mornin: Career

 The Murderers (1985), set in East Belfast at the beginning of the 1970s, directed by Peter Gill at the National Theatre was called by Irving Wardle "the work of an able and impassioned writer" and for which he won the George Devine award for most promising playwright.
 This was followed in 1987 by Built on Sand at the Royal Court directed by Lindsay Posner and by Weights and Measures, a black comedy based on the Dennis Nilsen murders, was enthusiastically received by an invited audience at the National Theatre studios in 1987 but considered too dark for a full-scale production.

 His novel, All Our Fault (Hutchinson, London, 1991), "a strong, tragic story of torture and death", was set against the backdrop of the Troubles in 1969.
 In the same year Channel 4 showed Mornin's In the Border Country directed by Thaddeus O'Sullivan and starring Sean Bean, Brendan Gleeson and Juliet Stevenson and for which he was awarded a Banff Award.
 His second play for the National, At Our Table (1991), was a compelling study of the banality of evil, inspired by Primo Levi and with haunting music by Mornin's close friend Stephen Warbeck.

-All Our Fault was later adapted for the film Nothing Personal (1995 film) directed by Thaddeus O'Sullivan and for which Mornin was screenwriter and starred Ian Hart, John Lynch and Michael Gambon.
+All Our Fault was later adapted for the film Nothing Personal directed by Thaddeus O'Sullivan and for which Mornin was screenwriter and starred Ian Hart, John Lynch and Michael Gambon.
 Hart won best supporting actor at the 52nd Venice International Film Festival for his part.

 Mornin also worked as an IT consultant to support himself and his family.